 - 2Range, battery & chargingAs it uses the same technology as the Leaf, the Nissan e-NV200 has the longest range of any small electric van

-- 3Running costs - currently readingA competitive price and the best range in the class make the Nissan e-NV200 a tempting proposition
+- 3Running costs & insurance - currently readingA competitive price and the best range in the class make the Nissan e-NV200 a tempting proposition